lucasdavid/convolutional/README.md

 as a dependency!
 Please refer to the installation page for info on [how to install pyCUDA](https://wiki.tiker.net/PyCuda/Installation/Linux).

-With pyCUDA installed, install convcuda:
+With pyCUDA installed, install convolutional:
 ```shell
 python setup.py install --user
 ```